GrammaTech/sel/doc/tree-sitter-ast.md

     - grammar.json (commonly referred to as "the JSON" in discussions)

-## Pain Points
+## Pain Points of tree-sitter

-- Tree-sitter has trouble parsing some languages, such as C++.
+- Tree-sitter has trouble parsing some languages, notably C++.

 - Frequently SEL needs to patch the ASTs that come from tree sitter to store enough information to reproduce source text.